andrekovac/explain-programming/content/blog/typescript/never-type.md

 3. Difference between `String[]` and `string[]`.
 See this discussion: https://stackoverflow.com/questions/14727044/typescript-difference-between-string-and-string

 4. Further thoughts on this question can be found here: https://stackoverflow.com/questions/54117100/why-does-typescript-infer-the-never-type-when-reducing-an-array-with-concat/62537717#62537717

+## `never` to conditionally allow properties of an object

+This could also be called "use `never` to prune conditional types".
+See the section named like this in [this article about `never` and `unknown`](https://blog.logrocket.com/when-to-use-never-and-unknown-in-typescript-5e4d6c5799ad/).

+Also see my SO question

 ### Notes